 Rabbit Eye Foreign Bodies

-By using cotton tipped applicators (Q-tips), saline rinse, and sometimes even some eye lubrication, your vet should be able to remove the irritant from the affected eye.
-But sometimes the foreign body is so difficult to remove or your rabbit won't open his eye up enough to remove what doesn't belong that some light sedation, or anesthesia, is administered.
-This will relax your bunny and allow your vet to work more quickly without causing further harm to the eye.
-If you are comfortable doing so, you can take some human eye washing solution and attempt to flush out your rabbit's eyes at home if you think there might be something stuck in them.
+By using a cotton swab, saline rinse, and sometimes even some eye lubrication, you may be able to remove the item from your rabbit’s eye.
+If you are unsuccessful, take your rabbit to your exotics vet so that they can safely remove the foreign body without injuring the eye.
+Sometimes the foreign body is so difficult to remove or your rabbit won't open it’s eye up that some light sedation, or anesthesia, is administered.
+This will relax your bunny and allow your vet to work more quickly without causing harm to the eye.

-The eye itself can be punctured, become infected, and abscess, but more commonly the area directly under the eye swells up and an abscess forms due to a wound.
+The eye itself can be punctured, become infected, and abscess, but more commonly the area directly under the eye swells up and an abscess forms due to a wound around the eye.
 You may notice a bump under your rabbit's eye just suddenly appear one day.
-This could be from a scratch or bite that got infected.
+This is usually from a scratch or a bite that got infected.

-Regardless of the reason for the abscessation, your rabbit will need it to be lanced (popped) by your vet and cleaned out.
-This will allow it to drain and get the infection removed.
-The vet may use a scalpel blade or a needle to lance it and then gently express the pus out of the abscess.
-Then, depending on how bad the area around the eye is, your vet may send you home with eye drops and systemic antibiotics (usually a liquid you give in your rabbit's mouth) to prevent the infection from spreading.
+Regardless of the reason for the abscess, your rabbit will need it to be popped by your vet and cleaned out.
+This will allow the abscess to drain and therefore the infection to be removed.
+Your vet may use a scalpel blade or a needle to pop the abscess and then gently squeeze the infected material out of it.
+Depending on how bad the area around the eye looks, your vet may then send you home with eye drops and systemic antibiotics (usually a liquid you give in your rabbit's mouth) to prevent the infection from spreading.
+Rabbits cannot take all kinds of antibiotics so it is important that you seek out a veterinarian who is knowledgeable in rabbit medicine.

 Rabbit Eye Ulcers

-When something gets stuck in your rabbit's eye (such as bedding) or other trauma occurs to the eyeball itself, damage to the cornea can occur and an ulcer can result.
-An ulcer is basically a hole in the cornea and it can be a small spot or cover the entire eye.
+When something gets stuck in your rabbit's eye (such as bedding) or other trauma occurs to the eyeball itself, damage to the clear, outermost layer of the eye called the cornea can occur and an ulcer can result.
+An ulcer is a hole or defect in the cornea and it could be a small spot or can cover the entire eye.

 Ulcers, as you can imagine, are very painful.
-Your rabbit may be holding his eye shut or be scratching it with his paw.
-These are signs that the eye hurts and is irritating to your rabbit.
-To diagnose an ulcer your exotics vet will use a special eye stain that will stick to the ulcer on the eye itself if there is one.
-Then they will use a black light to cause the stain to light up on the ulcer.
-If an ulcer is found you will be sent home with special eye drops and your rabbit will need to be rechecked in a few days or week to make sure the ulcer is going away.
+Your rabbit may be holding it’s eye shut or be scratching the eye with it’s paw.
+These are signs that the eye is painful or irritating to your rabbit.
+To diagnose an ulcer your exotics vet will use a special eye stain that will stick to the ulcer on the eye itself, if there is one.

 Rabbit Eye Conjunctivitis

 Also known as "pink eye," conjunctivitis is the inflammation of the pink part that surrounds your rabbit's eye.
 This pink to red colored fleshy part is called the conjunctiva.
-Rabbit eyes usually get bacterial conjunctivitis and require an antibiotic eye drop or ointment.
-They can get conjunctivitis from dirty water or an environment that would harbor bacteria, such as a dirty bedding or litter box.
+Rabbit eyes usually get bacterial conjunctivitis and require an antibiotic eye drop or ointment to treat it.
+Rabbits can get conjunctivitis from dirty water or an environment that would harbor bacteria, such as a dirty cage or a litter box that they like to lie in.

 Rabbit Eye Proptosis